katydecorah/katydecorah.github.io/_posts/notes/2016-08-10-ela-conf-bots.md

 ![volunteerbot](https://cloud.githubusercontent.com/assets/2180540/17576748/3b4f1bd8-5f44-11e6-946d-2cc2c0290260.png)

 :raising_hand: **Under the hood:** First, I created a GitHub account @elaconfbot (so as to not inflate my GitHub graph, make it clear that I'm not creating new issues, and because bots are cute).
-I created a zap in Zapier that will create a new GitHub issue by @elaconfbot once a new row in the form's spreadsheet is added (aka someone fills out the form).
+I made a zap in Zapier that will submit a new GitHub issue by @elaconfbot once a new row in the form's spreadsheet is added (aka someone fills out the form).
 We also have a Slack integration that watches the repo for new issues.

 With Zapier, you can also assign labels and even add issues to milestones as someone submits a form.
 Now instead of reading a spreadsheet, we'll be able to comment on each abstract and use all of GitHub's organizational features.
 I absolutely adore this workflow.